10 Principles of Psychology to Improve Your Web Design

 Learning isn't easy.

-It takes a lot of focus, energy, and effort to take in new information, process it consciously, then move it to your amygdala for long-term storage.
+It takes a lot of focus, energy, and effort to take in new information, processes it consciously, then moves it to your amygdala for long-term storage.

 Relax, you don't have to understand learning theory to leverage this tip, all you have to do is realise that people would instead recognise existing information rather than learn new information.